liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 `@DDMFormLayoutPage`
 : The sections of the type settings form.
-Takes two variables: `title` and `value`, where title is a String value that names the section of the form, and value is one or more `@DDMFormLayoutRow`s.
+Takes two variables: `title` and `value`, where title is a String value that names the section of the form and value is one or more `@DDMFormLayoutRow`s.

 **Note:** The title of the layout pages are `basic` and `properties` for all of